JayBrown/wys-WhatsYourSign-shell-script-version/README.md

 * prints the file size (B, MB, MiB; only for single files),
 * compares a hash (checksum) stored in the clipboard with the hash calculated for the local file (only for single files),
-* verifies codesigning certificates against the current revocation list using `security`—
+* verifies codesigning and installer package signing certificates against the current revocation list using `security`—
   * *note*: I'm assuming that it helps to set OCSP and CRL to "Best attempt" in **Keychain Access** > Preferences > Certificates—,
 * compares the CFBundleIdentifier with the identifier in the code signature,
 * creates a local database of any scanned CFBundleIdentifier and codesigning SKID, and compares successive scan data with the saved data,